NelisW/myOpenHab/docs/701-PIR-sensors.md

 As part of solving my problem I measured the current consumption of a nodeMCU board by placing a 1.5 Ohm series resistor in the supply line.
 The power supply used was a very small footprint AC/DC 5V 700mA board bought on EBay.
 The no-load supply voltage was within spec and the ripple was reasonably small (less than 20 mV), but with occasional very short spikes.

-Driving the nodeMCU the power supply performance was quite poor, even after decoupling with 100 nF and 75 uF capacitors.
-The following graph shows a time recording of the current: average value around 271mV/1.5 Ohm=180 mA, which is in agreement with what I read elsewhere.
+Driving the nodeMCU the power supply performance was quite poor, even after decoupling with 150 nF and 100 uF capacitors.
+The following graph shows a time recording of the current: average value around 271mV/1.5 Ohm=180 mA, which is in agreement with what is published elsewhere.
 However, there were spikes of 100mW/1.5Ohm=65mA peak-to-peak.
 Clearly the PIR might be triggered by these large peaks!
+It later turned out that it was not the large obvious spikes, but other smaller spikes that triggered the false alarms.

 ![charger-supply-current-1_5ohm.JPG](images/charger-supply-current-1_5ohm.JPG)